 You could use one code base to power multiple sites across multiple domains.
 The software features an extremely clean and simple backend that shouldn’t confuse the blogger.
 Designers and developers love ExpressionEngine for the fact that it’s quite easy to hand over a site and have the client update his own blog.
 It’s a solid all-in-one package.

 Drupal really shines as blog software for a blogging community.
-Performancing3229 is a great example of using Drupal as a community of blogs.
 Whether you are wanting to power one blog to a 100, Drupal is an excellent choice.

 Another strong point about Drupal is the versatility of the software.
 It comes packaged with a robust user system, but also a lot of community-friendly features like forums, books (for creating documents in a “book” structure) and a tracker which allows you to follow updates and content that other users have published recently.

-Drupal also comes with a large community of developers and modules31.
+Drupal also comes with a large community of developers and modules.
 With these modules, one could build any type of site or add nearly any sort of functionality to their Drupal installation.
 Many top-notch sites use Drupal to publish their multiple blogs and user communities.
-Performancing3229, Spread Firefox33, The Onion34, and Ubuntu35 and others.
+Performancing, Spread Firefox, The Onion, and Ubuntu and others.

 Drupal is the perfect blogging software for anyone wanting to add a community to their blog with forums and extensions.

-Textpattern38 is a much simpler blogging platform than any of the above mentioned software.
-It isn’t even packaged with a WYSIWYG editor, and instead relies on the Textile39 markup language to format the text.
+Textpattern is a much simpler blogging platform than any of the above mentioned software.
+It isn’t even packaged with a WYSIWYG editor, and instead relies on the Textile markup language to format the text.

 Textpattern is a great choice for a more advanced blogger who appreciates simplicity and doesn’t mind learning Textile.

-Joomla47 is a CMS that is similar to the community-friendly Drupal, and gaining traction every day.
-While Drupal is geared more towards developing community-flavored sites and blogs, Joomla seems to be geared more towards ecommerce (you can read more about the comparison between Joomla and Drupal here48).
+Joomla is a CMS that is similar to the community-friendly Drupal, and gaining traction every day.
+While Drupal is geared more towards developing community-flavored sites and blogs, Joomla seems to be geared more towards ecommerce (you can read more about the comparison between Joomla and Drupal here).